shoaib-fateh/calculate-a-weight-of-an-object-on-a-planet/README.md

 ## Credits

-This program was developed by [Your Name](https://github.com/shoaib-fateh).
+This program was developed by [Shoaib Fateh](https://github.com/shoaib-fateh).